stitching on linen

 The design area is 16 by 16 and a quarter.
 Stitch count 255X 259.
 I am totally lost.

 The count of a fabric means how many threads to the inch it has.
 32 count is really quite a high count, probably not the best option for a beginner.
-Worked over 2 threads it brings the count down to 16 (32 divided by 2), which is more manageable.
+Worked over two threads, it brings the count down to 16 (32 divided by 2), which is more manageable.

 If you have never stitched on evenweave before, then you might find my page on counted cross stitch on linen useful.